What is enterprise backup?

 What are the advantages for using cloud for enterprise backups?

-Here are some of the most significant benefits to using Cloud Backup:
+Here are some of the insights into the most significant benefits to using Cloud Backup:

 Small to medium enterprises have limited budgets for IT.
 So, it makes good sense to use technology with less CAPEX since cloud backup services only charge a minimum fee by the month.

 Your business is prepared for any kind of disaster, whether an on-premise physical crisis or internal software issues that could interrupt your business.
-A mirror copy of your critical data can be pulled up and used to do business as usual, as data loss on site is being mitigated
+A mirror copy of your critical data can be pulled up and used to support your organisation to do business as usual, as data loss on site is being mitigated

 Although not 110% immune to attacks, cloud computing is fairly secure enough that even some medium to large enterprises trust it today.
 It is also fast and reliable in terms of service and interaction with other apps concerning your business.